NiklasRosenstein/fatartifacts/README.md

                         <user>:<password>.
 The :<password> part can be
                         omitted, in which case the password will be requested via stdin.
+  -d, --delete          Delete the object from the repository.
+Do not specify
+                        a FILE argument when using this option.
   --test                Print the information that would be sent to the
                         repository and exit.
 ```